 Start Preparing for Your Health Care Career in High School

 Older Workers Find Meaningful Work in Health Care

 Reconciliation Act of 2010 Includes Significant Student Aid Provisions

 Healthcare Reform 101

-Master's degree programs in this field generally last two years and include coursework in healthcare policy and law, marketing, organizational behavior, healthcare financing, human resources, and other healthcare management topics.
-They also may include a supervised internship, residency, or fellowship.
-Some schools even offer a joint master's degree (i.e., business administration/public health, healthcare management/law, and public policy/public health).
+Programs generally last two years and include coursework in health care policy and law, marketing, organizational behavior, health care financing, human resources, and other health care management topics.
+This program may also include a supervised internship, residency, or fellowship.

 Search for funding opportunities related to this career